amyehodge/amyehodge.github.io/Beginning_SQL/BeginningSQL.md

 We started with something simple, then added more clauses one by one, testing their effects as we went along.
 For complex queries, this is a good strategy to make sure you are getting what you want.
 It also might be helpful to create a subset of the data that you can easily see in a temporary database to practice your queries on before working on a larger or more complicated database.

-***EXERCISE 2: Update your query from Exercise 1 to include plot ID in the results, and include filters so that only individuals caught on plot 1 or plot 2 and that weigh more than 75g are returned.***
+***CHALLENGE 2: Update your query from Challenge 1 to include plot ID in the results, and include filters so that only individuals caught on plot 1 or plot 2 and that weigh more than 75g are returned.***

 ## <a name="missing"></a>Missing data